 2. Training Videos

 Make training fun and interactive with video.
 Not only do training videos improve employee engagement and information retention, they also help keep costs down.
-In fact, shifting to video training resulted in a 189% decrease in training costs for multinational IT corporation Cognizant.

 Host all your content in one hub as an easily-accessible, evergreen resource for employees.